Texas woman charged after ambulance joyride - NewsBreak

 Texas woman charged after ambulance joyride

-MISSION, Texas. — A Mission woman accused of stealing an EMS ambulance Friday was identified.
+MISSION, Texas (ValleyCentral) — A Mission woman accused of stealing an EMS ambulance Friday was identified.

 At about 12:04 p.m.
 Friday, Mission Police received a 911 call from the Mission Hospital security officer after being assaulted during the theft of a vehicle.